NC3-LU/eLearning/README.md

 ## Description

-- portal for the Informed Governance project;
+- portal for the Notification Incident Platform;
 - management of users permissions;